kalcao/TelementryDiscordLib/README.md

 **TelementryDiscordLib** sends telementry data to discord in order to avoid being flagged.

-Supports: presence updates, profile edits, guild joins, and member scraping.
+Supports: presence updates, profile edits, guild joins, adding friend, and member scraping.

 > **Disclaimer**: Only for research/education only. **The author assumes no responsibility for any misuse, consequences, or account actions resulting from your use of this library.**